vapoursynth/vapoursynth/doc/gpufilters.rst

 destroy the pipelining the whole design exists to provide.
 The exception is results that must be CPU visible before your getframe returns, i.e. frame
-properties: a reduction writing its result into a mapped buffer must wait for its own submission, and in exchange needs none of the asynchronous machinery (no retained sources, no producer publication for planes it merely passes through). gpu_planestats_example.c is exactly this trade.
+properties: a reduction writing its result into a mapped buffer must wait for its own submission before returning — gpuExecPoolWaitIdle is the sanctioned form — and in exchange publishes nothing, since it produced no plane. gpu_planestats_example.c is exactly this trade.

 Scratch memory
 --------------